cghislai/comptoir/README.dev.md

 This will create a link to the route with the 'saleEditSale' alias, passing parameter sale.id as id.
 The route is defined as {path: '/sale/edit/id', component: '...', alias: 'saleEditSale'}

+Validation is (will) be possible using angular2, they will probably still work on that.
+I haven't implemented any yet.
+Just using HTML5 input validation for now (required, min, max, step, ...)